 Finally, grab the snake by the back of its head if one of your hands is free.
 Do this to unwind the coil and remove the snake from yourself.

 These great tips could actually save your life one day so you better try to remember as much of them as possible.
-And remember, a cornered animal will always show its fangs and that’s your cue to get out of there.
-These tips might not be a hundred per cent fail-proof but it can save you a limb or two when and if the time comes.
+And remember, a cornered animal will always show its fangs and that's your cue to get out of there.
+These tips might not be a hundred per cent fail-proof but they can save you a limb or two when and if the time comes.

 Click here for more hunting tips!